devanshithakar12/Azure-ML-vs-AWS-SageMaker-/README.md

 * You're done with the Data Flow!
 Now we want to Export.
 Let's explore different options by going to +Export.

 ### Step 5: Clean up!
+* Make sure all and any S3 buckets are deleted!
-* On the left, click on Running Terminals and Kernals.
+* In the Studio: On the left, click on Running Terminals and Kernals.
 Next to Running Apps click on the X. This will close out all your application sessions.
 I also close all my notebooks.
+* Delete all Domain's open for the Studio and Canvas (Part 2)

 ## Canvas